 MIBU Chieko.
 Associate Professor.

-SHIMADA Miki, Associate Professor.
+SHIMADA Miki, Professor.
 BA(1976), University of the Sacred Heart,Tokyo; MA(2004), Graduate School of NAGASAKI Junshin Catholic University.
 Research on methodology of Montessori.
 Study of Education for Peace.

 BABA Yuriko.
-Full-time Lecturer.
+Professor.
 BA(1992), Tokyo University; MFA(1994), Elisabeth University of Music; DEA(music et musicologie)(1997), Universie de Tours; DMA(2003), Elisabeth University of Music.
 Research and articles on Guillaume Minoret (sous-maitre of the Royal Chapel in the reign of Louis XIV). sacred vocal music of French Baroque Era.
 Critical edition: Guillaume Minoret, Les motets, vol.1, Editions du Centre de Musique Baroque de Versailles.

 FUKUHARA Shiori.
 Professor.